timocov/dts-bundle-generator/README.md

 but:

-1. There is not a single usage of `A` (maybe you do not want to export it?)
+1. `A' is not used at all and most probably you do not want to export it.

-1. If you bundle your code this way all the modules are merged (like when using Webpack or Rollup) and there are no such modules as `a` or `b` (actually `entry` too).
+1. If you bundle your code in a way when all modules are merged (like when using Webpack or Rollup) then there should be no such modules as `a` or `b` (actually `entry` too) in the resulting file.

 ## Known limitations

-1. Do not rename types when import.
-If you use something like this:
+1. Do not rename types on import.
+If you use something like this

     ```ts
     import { A as B } from './b';
     export C extends B {}
     ```

-    you will get an error because this tool does not follow your renaming (and actually cannot).
+    you will get an error, because this tool does not follow your renaming (and actually cannot do that).

 1. Do not use types from `* as name`-imports: